imagej/imagej.github.io/_pages/plugins/bunwarpj.md

 #### Divergence and curl weights

-The divergence and curl weights regularize the deformation by penalizing the [divergence](https://en.wikipedia.org/wiki/Divergence) and [curl](https://en.wikipedia.org/wiki/Curl_%28mathematics%29) of the deformation vector field.
+The divergence and curl weights regularize the deformation by penalizing the {% include wikipedia title="Divergence" %} and {% include wikipedia title="Curl (mathematics)" %} of the deformation vector field.
 In other words, we penalize vector fields with **many** points like this:

 ![](/media/Divergence-curl-2d-examples.png "Divergence-curl-2d-examples.png")